mindspore-lab/mindocr/configs/rec/abinet/README.md

 **Notes:**
 - As the global batch size  (batch_size x num_devices) is important for reproducing the result, please adjust `batch_size` accordingly to keep the global batch size unchanged for a different number of GPUs/NPUs, or adjust the learning rate linearly to a new global batch size.
+- Dataset: The MJSynth and SynthText datasets come from [ABINet_repo](https://github.com/FangShancheng/ABINet).

 ### 3.2 Model Training